Self Employment: Working For Yourself in the UK

 Keeping records for your business

+You must keep accurate and detailed records for your business which must include a record of all your sales and purchases/expenses (please keep all business receipts).
 Business records must be retained for at least five more years after the 31st January tax return submission of the relevant tax year in case of any HMRC queries.
-For example, if you filed your 2024/25 tax return online by 31st January 2026 you must retain your records until at least the end of January 2031.
+For example, if you filed your 2025/26 tax return online by 31st January 2027, you must retain your records until at least the end of January 2032.

 National Insurance Contributions (NIC)